 And police say they have stepped up security at churches nationwide following the attacks.

-Musa, the police chief, said he had “instructed all patrol cars to patrol all church areas – we are monitoring all churches”.
+Musa Hassan, the nation’s police chief, said he had “instructed all patrol cars to patrol all church areas – we are monitoring all churches”.

 “The government will take whatever steps it can to prevent such acts,” he said.